 Holland America Princess offers dorm-style housing and discount meal programs at many of its locations for a reasonable cost.
 If you have a recreational vehicle, we also have hookups at several locations.
 Seasonal employees are eligible for discounts on travel, and we may be able to offer some discounts to family members who’d like to visit during your stay.
 Plus, we have a range of day-off activities for our workers to choose from, and you can plan out your adventures as well.

-Working for us in Alaska can be one of the most memorable times of your life – or it can become a long-term relationship!
-Look for your perfect job now!
+Working for us can be one of the most memorable times of your life – or it can become a long-term relationship!
+Look for your perfect job in Alaska now!